kiranmak/draft-km-doc/draft-kmak-intarea-energygrid.md

 ~~~
 {: #grid title="Power grid architecture"}

-The entire grid relies on traditional OT.
-It requires SCADA or similar setup to monitor and control the voltage and power in each substation associated with the transmission, distribution and customer site substations.
-Several of these functions are identical focusing on protection and distribution of electric current flowing through.
+The entire grid relies on traditional operational technology (OT) functions and
+communications.
+It requires SCADA or similar setup to monitor and control
+the voltage and power in each substation associated with the transmission,
+distribution and customer sites .
+Several of these functions are
+identical focusing on the protection and distribution of electric current
+flowing through.

 Time synchronization {{SYNC}} is an important aspect of power grids since accurate timing is used to detect when and where malfunctions or disruption in power distribution occurred.
 Time synchronized electric signals guarantee that current flowing through lines is in phase (ref and use case??)